ruwibdilshani/cinnamon_bliss_frontend/README.md

-# Cinnamon Bliss - Backend
+# Cinnamon Bliss - Fronend

 Cinnamon Bliss Management System is a web application built with React, Redux, Express, and Node.js.
 This system manages tea craft operations efficiently, providing a seamless user experience with a modern UI and optimized API handling.
 Prisma ORM, and JWT authentication.